MJWyattCyber/MJWyattCyber.github.io/_posts/2020-12-10-ARM-Templates-Basics.md

 ## Schema

 This tells the ARM template what schema to use for the template file and details the properties that are within a template.
-Commonly the date within the schema willbe a bit misleading and not recent, this is fine - it simply means that there have been no major changes to the schema.
-Schema is required in all ARM templates and is the first things that should be populated.
+Commonly the date within the schema will be a bit misleading and not recent, this is fine - it simply means that there have been no major changes to the schema.
+Schema is required in all ARM templates and is the first thing that should be populated.

 ![SchemaScreenshot](/assets/images/ARM/schemascreenshot.png)